"Treating the 14 conditions covered by OHIP"

 How do I Qualify for OHIP Coverage?

-In order to qualify for OHIP covered hyperbaric oxygen therapy for Chronic/Severe Anemia, ones' hemoglobin must be below 8 g/dL (grams per decilitre) or 80 mg/dl (milligrams per decilitre).
+In order to qualify for OHIP covered hyperbaric oxygen therapy for Post-Radiation Necrosis/Delayed Radiation Injury, the individual must have access to documentation supporting their diagnosis.
 A referral from a physician or specialist is preferred, however it is not absolutely necessary.
 Our medical director will look over all supporting documentation, and make the ultimate decision for qualification.